rmcanany/ToyProject/README.md

         In Visual Studio, make some changes in Module1.vb and test.
     </li>
     <li>
         Back in GitHub Desktop, commit the changes.
-Then switch back to the Master branch and merge.
+Then switch back to the Master branch.
+On the Menu, click Branch, then merge into current brach.
+It will prompt for which branch to merge.
+Select the one you previously created.
     </li>
     <li>
-        Back in GitHub Desktop, commit the changes.
-Then push the changes back up to your GitHub fork.
+        Still in GitHub Desktop, push the changes back up to your GitHub fork.
     </li>
     <li>
         On GitHub, create a pull request.